32h8/myrsa/README.md

 # myrsa

 Tool for file encryption using RSA algorithm with OAEP padding.
-Written in Haskell The hash function used is SHA256.
+Written in Haskell.
+The hash function used is SHA256.
 Note: This is an experimental tool for educational purposes.

 ## Examples